Mexico

 In-country transportation to all hosted destinations + airport transfer

-All group activities, classes, & admission fees
+All group activities, classes, & admission fees as laid out in the itinerary

 Lodging for the duration of the trip (double-occupancy)